-The first test, called your Gross Debt Service (GDS) ratio, takes the most basic costs of owning your home (property tax + heat) and combines them with the your projected mortgage payment before comparing the total to your gross income.
+The first test, called your Gross Debt Service (GDS) ratio, takes the most basic costs of owning your home (property tax + heat + your projected mortgage payment using the Mortgage Qualifying Rate (MQR) and divides the total into your gross family income.

 Today’s post will provide insights into how the income tests are handled by lenders.
 We’ll also touch on what to expect if you are self-employed or have non-traditional income, and we’ll close with some suggestions on the best approach to use when applying.

 Canada’s lenders (and their insurers) have the benefit of decades of mortgage lending experience, and they have used their loan performance data to try to predict how much today’s applicants can safely afford to borrow.
 Because income has proven a powerful indicator of loan risk, the income tests are sacrosanct.

 The Canadian benchmarks for maximum GDS and TDS ratios originate at the high-ratio default insurers and serve as an industry standard that lenders observe.

 The maximum thresholds say that your gross debt service (GDS) costs should not exceed 39% of your household’s income, and that your total debt service (TDS) costs should not exceed 44% of your household’s income.
 Exceptions beyond these maximums are as rare as hen’s teeth!